Why Global Citizens Should Care

 3. Mozambique

-In 2015, Mozambique dropped from its penal code a colonial-era clause outlawing same-sex relationships as "vices against nature".
-According to the Globe and Mail, the UN's independent expert on sexual orientation and gender identity, Victor Madrigal-Borloz, visited Mozambique in late 2018, and said it had a "high level of tolerance" — but warned that LGBTQ+ people still face discrimination and violence at home, work, school, and when accessing health services or police support.
+In 2015, Mozambique dropped a colonial-era clause outlawing same-sex relationships as "vices against nature" from its penal code.
+According to the Globe and Mail, the UN's independent expert on sexual orientation and gender identity, Victor Madrigal-Borloz, visited Mozambique in late 2018, and said it had a "high level of tolerance" — but warned that LGBTQIA+ people still face discrimination and violence at home, work, school, and when accessing health services or police support.

 4. Lesotho

-Before the current Penal Code act, homosexuality was illegal for men, but in 2010 homosexuality was decriminilized in its entirety.
+Before the current Penal Code Act, homosexuality was illegal for men, but in 2010 homosexuality was decriminilized entirely.
 Once the law came into effect, activism work with regards to HIV/AIDS was able to reach more people within the community in order to offer prevention strategies, as Lesotho is one of the countries hardest hit by HIV.

 Seychelles decriminalized “same-sex acts” in May 2016, after lawmakers voted to amend section 151 of the country’s Penal Code Act that referred to sodomy as a felony and made it punishable with up to 14 years in prison.
 The amendment came just three months after a national address by the nation's President James Michel, saying that his government would introduce a bill to abolish Section 151.